dimfeld/httptreemux/README.md

 ## Routing Rules
 The syntax here is also modeled after httprouter.
-Each variable in a path may match on one segment only, except for an optional catch-all variable at the end of the URL.
+Each variable in a path may match on one segment only, except for an optional catch-all variable or a regular expression at the end of the URL.

 Some examples of valid URL patterns are:
 * `/post/all`